ClowerJ/BoardFtPricing/README.md

 Change output to interactable fields so you can determine board ft price if you only know piece price

-Design a theme or background to move beyond minimum viable product
+Design a theme or background to move beyond minimum viable product COMPLETE

 Drop down for most common sizes for quicker selection